 Africa is an immense source of species and diverse ecosystems of global importance.

-RMCA biologists studying fish, birds, amphibians and reptiles, mammals, insects and other invertebrates are specialised in taxonomy, and contribute to enhancing and disseminating knowledge about African biodiversity, notably through cybertaxonomy.
+RMCA biologists studying fish, birds, amphibians and reptiles, mammals and invertebrates are specialised in taxonomy, and contribute to enhancing and disseminating knowledge about African biodiversity.

 Scientific expertise and services